 “Never gray – always black or white.”
 That was the motto of Jürgen E. Schrempp.
 Schrempp has overcome many challenges throughout his career.
 In doing so, he has been able to rely on his extensive international experience, willingness to take risks and flexibility.
-Those who know him describe Schrempp as a likable and congenial man with an engaging manner who has a highly valued view on matters, a keen sense of humor and an unshakeable sense of loyalty.
+Those who know him describe Schrempp as a likeable and congenial man with an engaging manner who has a highly valued view on matters, a keen sense of humor and an unshakeable sense of loyalty.
 He owes his indisputable success to these characteristics.

 Jürgen E. Schrempp served as Chairman of the Board of Management of Daimler-Benz AG / DaimlerChrysler AG until 2005.
 He served as President of Mercedes-Benz South Africa, President of Euclid, USA, as well as Chairman of the Board of Management of Daimler-Benz Aerospace.